fy2/pneumoscript/README.txt

  # "BloodIsolate", "CSF", etc...).
  # Make sure that you only have "ffn" and "faa" files in the directory where you run the command below.
  # and also that the path to your "seq.db" is correct.

+ #IMPORTANT: If you are running the command below multiple times, run it sequentially, i.e. wait
+             for a loading to finish completely before you re-run the command on another batch.

     run_core.pl -stage load -metainfo MyBadPathogens -database ../seq.db *

  #Back one higher in directory hierarchy:

     cd ..

 #3 Prepare the directories and files for sequence comparison step (bsub this command with low memory < 0.5Gb):